invener/Hacky-Apple-Photos-batch-enhance/README.md

+# NOTE: This is fairly useless now that Apple has added batch photo enhance support to Photos.app.

 # Hacky-Apple-Photos-batch-enhance
 This is a slightly ridiculous method of batch enhancing photos in the Mac Photos.
 This script simulates clicking the "Enhance" button and pressing the right arrow key to cycle through photos.